mya15thoct/vsl-recognition/README.md

 ```

 This will:
-- Train the CNN+LSTM model
+- Train the CNN+LSTM model on INCLUDE dataset
 - Save best model to `checkpoints/best_model.h5`
 - Generate training logs for TensorBoard